 Applying to New York Medical College?
 Here are some stats:

 Has this blog post helped you feel more confident about approaching your New York Medical College application?
 We hope so.
-It’s our mission to help smart, talented applicants like you gain acceptance to your target schools.
-With so much at stake, why not hire a consultant whose expertise and personalized guidance can help you make your dream come true?
+It’s our mission to help smart, talented applicants like you gain acceptance to your dream school.
+With so much at stake, why not hire a consultant whose expertise and personalized guidance can help you take the next step on your journey to becoming a doctor?
 We have several flexible consulting options—click here to get started today!

 |Regular application||Early Decision|